 The Nile Valley has been the lifeline of Egypt for thousands of years.
 Emperors and dynasties throughout the centuries ruled vast lands and built astonishing temples.
 The main cities of the Nile River Valley are Luxor and Aswan.
-Luxor is the main draw to the region, with the most well preserved temples in the world.
+Luxor is the main draw to the region, with the most well-preserved temples in the world.
 Typically when we visit massive temple complexes or ruins, we get sick of them after an hour or two.
 This was no the case in Egypt.
 It was amazing to see how each temple is so different and special.
 Luxor and Aswan Temples were our favorite part of Egypt and one of the highlights in all of our travels, ever.

 The Nile River Valley is easily accessible from Cairo.
 We preferred the train which was fast and comfortable.

 Fly: Luxor has an international airport.
 Prices vary, cost from Cairo is around $90 USD.